ioccc-src/winner/bugs.md

 then ends.
 [Yusuke Endoh](authors.html#Yusuke_Endoh) pointed out that if you click the mouse it takes it back towards the centre.

-If you want to try and fix this (mis)feature, you are welcome to try.
+If you want to try and fix this, you are welcome to try.

 <div id="1992_lush">